mattcroat/joy-of-code/posts/sveltekit-data-flow/sveltekit-data-flow.md

 </Layout>
 ```

-## SvelteKit Does Server-Side Rendering (SSR) And Client-Side Routing (CSR)
+## SvelteKit Does Server-Side Rendering (SSR) And Client-Side Rendering (CSR)

 By default when you open a page for the first time meaning you enter it in the URL and press enter (or refresh a page) SvelteKit is going to server-side render your page meaning it has everything it needs to return the HTML.

-This is awesome but once you're on the page and if you navigate to another link it would cause a refresh using SSR, because you're not using JavaScript for rendering (this is how PHP behaves).
+This is awesome but if you navigate to another page it would cause a refresh using SSR if you're not using JavaScript for client-side navigation (this is how a multi-page app or MPA like PHP behaves).

 To demonstrate this I'm going to type `http://localhost:5173/` in the browser and press enter which should give us what we've seen before.